numbermuncher11/Lego/README.md

 # Lego
-A look into every Lego piece ever made
+A look into every Lego piece ever made.
+The idea for this project was taken from Datacamp's project library.